kdgregory/log4j-aws-appenders/docs/build.md

 * [aws-shared](../aws-shared): the AWS log-writers and supporting code that would be used by any appender implementation.
-* [log4j1-appenders](../log4j1-appenders): the Log4J 1.x appenders.
+* [log4j1-appenders](../log4j1-appenders): appender implementations for Log4J 1.x.
-* [log4j1-integration-tests](../log4j1-integration-tests): a set of integration tests for the Log4J 1.x appenders.
-These are in a separate project so that they can be can be run as desired, rather than as part of every build.
+* [logback-appenders](../logback-appenders): appender implementations for Logback.
 * [examples](../examples): example programs that demonstrate using the appenders.
+* [integration-tests](../integration-tests): integration tests that execute several scenarios against each set of appenders, using actual AWS resources.

 All sub-projects are built using [Apache Maven](http://maven.apache.org/).
 The build commands differ depending on project:

 * appenders (including aws-shared): `mvn clean install` run from the project root
+* examples: `mvn clean package` (see individual documentation for running)
 * integration tests: `mvn clean test`
-* examples: `mvn clean package` (but see individual documentation)

-**Beware:** the integration tests and examples create resources and does not delete them.
+**Beware:** the integration tests and examples create resources and do not delete them.
 You will be charged for those resources, including a per-hour charge for the Kinesis streams.
 To avoid charges, be sure to delete all resources when they're no longer needed.